The proud Norman name of Bosstert was developed in England

 Early Notables of the Bosstert family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Bosstert Notables in all our PDF Extended History products and printed products wherever possible.
+and is best known for seven books of 285...
+Another 38 words (3 lines of text) are included under the topic Early Bosstert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bosstert family to the New World and Oceana

 The unstable environment in England

 at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland

 , and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Bosstert arrived in North America very early: Henry Bastard, who sailed to Virginia in 1657.
 George Bastert journeyed to Philadelphia in 1806.
 In Canada David Basteder was among the United Empire Loyalists who settled there in the 1780s and John Pollexfen Bastard was living in Leeds County, Ontario in 1878..